-School attendance is subject to various Education laws and this school attendance policy is written to reflect these laws and the guidance produced by the Department for Education (DfE).
+This attendance policy is written to reflect UK laws and the guidance produced by the Department for Education (DfE).

-Each year the school will examine its attendance figures and set attendance/absence targets.
-These will reflect both national and Oxfordshire attendance targets.
+Each year the school will examine its attendance figures and set attendance targets.
+These will reflect national, White Horse Federation and Oxfordshire attendance targets.

 The school will review its systems for improving attendance at regular intervals to ensure that it is achieving its set goals.

 This policy contains within it the procedures that the school uses to meet its attendance targets.

 The Government set clear targets for attendance for all schools; West Kidlington Primary School and Nursery supports the drive to make every lesson and every day count.

 As a White Horse Federation school, we expect our children to attend school every day and on time, unless absence is authorised by the Principal.
 Parents/carers have a legal duty to ensure that their children attend full-time.

 We encourage good communication with our families and aim to work with them to support in overcoming any potential barriers to attending school.
 We have a dedicated Home-School Link Worker who can be contacted by parents/carers should they require support relating to their child’s time at school.
 Our Home-School Link Worker will also work with families that the school consider attendance to be a cause for concern – every child whose attendance falls below 95% will be monitored and may be referred by the Assistant Principal to the Education Welfare Team for one to one casework.